How do we know about the first Thanksgiving?

 In preparation for celebrating the harvest in the fall of 1621, Governor William Bradford sent four men to hunt fowl.
 In just one day, the hunters managed to kill enough fowl to feed the colony for a week.
 During the “recreations” in the lead up to the festivities, the roughly 20 men of the colony prepared for war by drilling (“exercised our Armes”).

-Then Massasoit, the sachem of the Wampanoag tribe, arrived at Plimouth Planation accompanied by 90 of his Wampanoag Indians.
-The Indians killed five deer and presented them as gifts.
+Then Massasoit, the sachem of the Wampanoag tribe, arrived at Plimouth Plantation accompanied by 90 of his Wampanoag Indians.
+According to Mourt’s Relation, the Indians killed five deer and presented them as gifts.
 The Pilgrims hosted the Wampanoag over a three-day feast.
+Bradford added in Of Plimouth Plantation that “besids water foule, ther was great store of wild Turkies, of which they tooke many, besids venison

 Roughly 50 English Pilgrims and 90 Wampanoag Indians attended the first Thanksgiving.
 Despite all the modern depictions of Pilgrims outnumbering the Indians, the Pilgrims were outnumbered almost 2:1.